Poetic Expressions

 "Darling, I need you."

-Then, a charming bee kissed my petal and droned,
+Yet, a charming bee kissed my petal and droned,

 But the sun beamed,

-"Little flower, don’t choose; love love, _ you won’t lose."
+"You don’t have to choose; love love, them all _ you won’t lose."

 Well, the butterfly began to serenade,